CSSZ-Org/cssz-web/content/events/2025-09-26-general-assembly.md

 The General Assembly voted and passed the following agenda points:

-1. Elect Klára Kolářová as the president of CSSZ for the next term.
+1. Elected Klára Kolářová as the president of CSSZ for the next term.
-2. Elect Radim Urban, Max Kellenberger, Aleš Kubíček and Zdeněk Šnajdr as Board members.
+2. Elected Radim Urban, Max Kellenberger, Aleš Kubíček and Zdeněk Šnajdr as Board members.
+3. Accepted the proposed changes of current statutes.

 ## Initial Invitation